KSpaceer/go_watermelon/README.md

 There are three services in this project:
 - ### Main service
 Implements UserHandling service and also manages data resources(PostgreSQL database and Redis cache).
 It executed called procedures and sends messages with Kafka to email service, if necessary.
-When the chosen delivery time comes(first time) or delivery interval passes, it sends request to the email service to send a daily message.
+When the chosen delivery time comes(first time) or delivery interval passes, it sends request to the email service to send a daily message for each user in database.

 - ### Main service proxy
 Simply translates HTTP requests into gRPC.